CraftingInC/LearnOpenGLInC/README.md

 * 7.in_practice

 **NOTES**
+* Do to the libraries used to get this to work, C99 is the oldest version that you can use.
+C89 and C90 failed because of those libraries.
 * I tried to stick fairly close to the original author's libraries and folder structures, so that it would be easier to follow along his tutorials.
 * I Finally got text rendering working.
 It's in the 7.in_practice folder.
 * Over time I hope to add OpenGL 4.5+ code to my github.
 It just will not be part of this repo.